sauravlhs/LENS-Assignment/README.md

 6. **Application deployment to AKS**
 - We will use Kubernetes to deploy the application.
-- For this, we would need deployment.yml and service.yml file stored in the k8s folder in root directory
+- For this, we would need deployment.yml and service.yml file stored in the k8s folder in .github/workflows directory
 - In order to manage the external traffic, we would need ingress and we will configure it in ingress.yml stored in k8s folder.

 7. **Autoscaling**